Write Xiaohongshu Cover Text With AI (2026)

 • Same phrasing pattern across all your recent covers — Xiaohongshu algorithm down-weights low-variation accounts; rotate hook types

-• Cover text identical to the post title — wastes the two distinct surfaces; cover is for the hook, title is for the SEO
+• Cover text identical to the post title — wastes the two distinct surfaces; the cover image carries the hook, while the typed title (which truncates around 20 characters in the feed) carries the searchable keyword

 • Using your niche’s overplayed phrase this season — algorithm has seen it 10,000 times and discounts reach